ScaarUA/mentoring/README.md

-# Bohdan Huseinov's project build
+# Bohdan Huseinov's and Vitaliy Kotliar's project
 ## Javascript mentoring program

 To run a server